we3lab/eeco/docs/how_to_emit.rst

 How to Calculate Emissions
 **************************

+Many data sources report emissions factors as monthly/hourly averages (:ref:`data-format-emissions`).
+Our package is designed to unpack data in that format into a timeseries the same length as the consumption variable.

 This package is not designed to calculate Scope 2 emissions that are a complete timeseries.
 We feel that is simple enough that it does not warrant its own function.